sckott/recology/content/posts/sixtyfour.md

 - they don't fail when CRAN folks are running them
 - they clean up after themselves so whoever runs them isn't leaving created resources to lie fallow and accumulate costs

-The approach we laneded on was to mostly use `@examplesIf aws_has_creds()`.
-That is, only run the examples if appropriate AWS credentials are found (code is from `paws`).
+The approach we laneded on was to mostly use `@examplesIf aws_has_creds()`; inspired by a similar pattern in Jenny Bryan's [googledrive][] package (see for example [`@examplesIf drive_has_token()`](https://github.com/tidyverse/googledrive/blob/main/R/drive_get.R#L65C4-L65C33)).
+That is, with `@examplesIf aws_has_creds()` we only run the example if appropriate AWS credentials are found.

 In examples where we wanted to be especially careful we used `@examplesIf aws_has_creds() && interactive()` so that examples only run when AWS credentials are available and the user is running the examples interactively.

 A tricky part of `sixtyfour` examples is that they hit real AWS services, so any failures in examples means that they may not have been cleaned up properly and could leave services running.
 It's not reasonable to expect users to set up some kind of mock service (e.g., Minio, Localstack; see [Testing]({{< ref "#testing" >}}) below) - so we can't go that route.
-Although in software testing we can make sure to cleanup after ourselves, it's harder to think about how to do that with examples where you want the examples to have just the code that's important and not other tidying code laying around.
+Although in software testing we can make sure to cleanup after ourselves, it's harder to think about how to do that with examples where you want the examples to have just the code that's important and not other tidying code lying around.

 ### Maintaining examples for internal functions

-There's a fair number of examples that are meant for internal use or perhaps for more technical users.
+There's a fair number of examples in `sixtyfour` that are meant for internal use or perhaps for more technical users.
 Instead of talking about this in detail read about this in a recent post I did: [Keeping internal function examples alive](https://recology.info/2025/02/r-examples-internal/).

 ## Testing